adambard/learnxinyminutes-docs/dart.html.markdown

 // Single line comment
 /**
 * Multi-line comment
-* Can comment more than 2 lines
+* Can comment several lines
 */
 /// Code doc comment
 /// It uses markdown syntax to generate code docs when making an API.